top of page

 PAUL ZUSI

 Paul Zusi began his training at Southold Dance Theater at the age 6, inspired by his mother’s lifelong love of dance.
 Mr. Zusi attended summer programs at The School of American Ballet in 2018 and Boston Ballet School in 2019.
 Following the summer of 2019, he joined Boston Ballet as a member of their second company, working closely with renowned choreographers and teachers such as Jorma Elo, Peter Stark, Kathleen Mitchell, Larissa Ponomarenko, and Mikko Nissinen.
-Mr. Zusi is now a dancer with Kansas City Ballet, and his professional repertoire includes Jorma Elo’s Carmen, Jerome Robbins’s Glass Pieces, Mikko Nissinen’s The Nutcracker, and other classics including Giselle, Swan Lake, Serenade, The Little Humpbacked Horse, and Don Quixote.
-Mr. Zusi would like to thank his family and friends for their continued love and support.
+He joined Kansas City Ballet in 2021, where has had had the privilege to perform numerous featured roles such as Dr. Jekyll in Val Caniparoli’s Jekyll and Hyde, Red Man in Lila York’s Celts, Basilio and Espada in Anne Marie Holmes’ Don Quixote, Prince Albrecht in Devon Carney’s Giselle, Prince Seigfried in Devon Carney’s Swan Lake, and leading roles in George Balanchine’s Emeralds and Diamonds.
+Mr. Zusi’s professional repertoire also includes Jiri Kylian’s Petit Mort, Alexander Ekman’s Cacti, Jorma Elo’s Carmen, and Jerome Robbins’s Glass Pieces among many other works.
+Mr. Zusi would like to give his most sincere gratitude to his family and friends for their continued love and support.

 SAM MCREYNOLDS

 Sam McReynolds is a freelance dance artist originally from St. Louis, MO, where he received his BFA in Dance at Lindenwood University and trained closely under hip hop choreographer/instructor Anthony “REDD” Williams.
 He expanded his approach to movement greatly through his experience exploring Gaga technique here in the U.S. and in Tel Aviv, Israel.
-Since moving to LA in 2016, he has danced for several notable choreographers and dance companies, such as Sarah Elgart / Arrogant Elbow, Brian Friedman, Marguerite Derricks, Sidra Bell, Dolly Sfeir, Bryan Arias, Norbert de la Cruz, Ate9 Dance Company, The TL Collective, LA Contemporary Dance Company, and more.
+Since moving to LA in 2016, he danced for several notable choreographers and dance companies such as Sarah Elgart / Arrogant Elbow, Micaela Taylor, Brian Friedman, Marguerite Derricks, Sidra Bell, Dolly Sfeir, Bryan Arias, Christian Warner, Norbert de la Cruz, Marco Goecke, Alex Anderson, Ate9 Dance Company, LA Contemporary Dance Company, and more.
+He has also presented original live and film works in LA at events such as D2D Film Festival, CONGRESS: Legalize Dance, and LA Dance Festival.
+Sam has been a company dancer with Owen/Cox Dance Group here in KC since 2021, and officially moved to KC in 2024 as an artist-in-residence at Charlotte Street Foundation.

 IMG_3014.jpeg